 The Agrivalue Processing Business Incubator (APBI) is a multi-tenant facility that provides infrastructure and services to support the establishment and growth of food processing business ventures in Alberta.
 The APBI meets federal food-regulation requirements, enabling tenant companies to market their products nationally and internationally.

 The purpose of the APBI facility is to:

 - assist with the startup of new food businesses

-- provide a centre of excellence for agrivalue venture scale-up
+- provide a centre of excellence for agrivalue venture growth

-- attract product/process development initiatives of established food industry companies to Alberta
+- attract product and process development initiatives of established food industry companies to Alberta

-Facilities and programs at APBI help new food businesses to manage the transition from new product development through:
+Facilities and programs at APBI help food business ventures to manage the transition from new product development through:

 - market launch

 - graduation and the establishment of their own facilities